dshuffma-ibm/intern-training-2016/README.md

 ##2.0 Test Email
 - Make sure your Lotus Notes works.
 This is IBM's everything client.
 You will use it for email + instant messaging.
-	- Send a test email to dshuffma@us.ibm.com (David Huffman) with your cell phone number.
+	- Send a test email to dshuffma@us.ibm.com with your cell phone number.
 It’s important to give me a way to reach you even if you are out.
 It’s also important to send an email or txt message if there is any reason you cannot come into work today or must head home early.

 ##2.1 Slack